marthaprange/content-style-guide-1/04-grammar-and-mechanics.html.md

 When quoting someone in a blog post or other publication, use the present tense.

-- “Using MailChimp has helped our business grow,” says Jamie Smith.
+- “Using LookBookHQ has helped our business grow,” says Jamie Smith.

 #### Names and titles